 – Be helpful to the reader.

 – Don’t push your products and services in 80% of what you produce.

--Be consistent, in tone, voice and in publication cadence.
+– Be consistent in tone, voice, and publication cadence.